This information is intended for use by health professionals

 When methotrexate was discontinued prior to conception, normal pregnancies have been reported.

 Methotrexate is excreted in human milk.
 Because of the potential for serious adverse reactions in breast fed infants, methotrexate is contraindicated during breast-feeding (see section 4.3).
-Therefore breast-feeding must be discontinued prior and during administration.
+Therefore breast-feeding must be discontinued prior and throughout administration.

 Methotrexate affects spermatogenesis and oogenesis and may decrease fertility.
 In humans, methotrexate has been reported to cause oligospermia, menstrual dysfunction and amenorrhoea.
 These effects appear to be reversible after discontinuation of therapy in most cases.